ahmed-cmyk/InnovateSolutions/README.md

 did based on what I've seen).
 - Replaced the drop down which listed areas in dubai with a drop down that lists all 7 states of UAE.

+## 07/09/20 - 12:01PM
+- Removed Student ID field from Edit Student Profile page
+- Added (AED) and (in Months) to the Salary and Duration columns respectively
+- Turned skills into a dropdown in the Create/Edit Job pages